Formation

 ESS Minors

-The Education, Schooling & Society (ESS) Minor is offered to Notre Dame undergraduate students.
-ESS is an interdisciplinary minor in the College of Arts and Letter and the Institute for Educational Initiatives.
+The Education, Schooling & Society (ESS) supplementary major and minor is offered to Notre Dame undergraduate students.
+ESS is an interdisciplinary supplementary major and minor in the College of Arts and Letter and the Institute for Educational Initiatives.
 At the heart of the program is the study of how humans learn and how society, politics, and the economy influence that learning.

 Using tools from a variety of disciplines, students explore an institution that profoundly affects the development of societies.
 How can the American education system serve all students equally?
 How can education be improved?